Is Chlorine Dioxide the Perfect Way to Control Legionella Bacteria?

 Chlorine dioxide makes for the ideal biocide when used in water sources because it can wipe out many forms of waterborne bacteria, viruses and protozoa.
 Anyone responsible for managing legionella within a hot and cold water system, cooling tower, swimming pool, spa or other water system may use this biocide as an effective way to get rid of other problem bacteria and viruses too.
 These include Pseudomonas, MRSA, E-coli, and cryptosporidium – all capable of causing illness in humans, should anyone come into contact with them.

-It will destroy biofilm and help to prevent regrowth
+ClO2 will destroy biofilm and help to prevent regrowth

 Chlorine dioxides ability to destroy biofilm is also a very important feature of this chemical.
 Many bacteria can live and multiply in biofilm, which can form as a slimy coating inside pipework and other less-used areas of a water system.
 Once established, biofilm can be very difficult to remove and can become a problematic source of bacteria causing re-infection.

 Chlorine dioxide is highly effective against biofilm which gives it a big advantage over chlorine alone

 Cleaning before dosing with chlorine dioxide

 It is often best to conduct a thorough cleaning of the water system prior to adding the biocide to it.
-This should be done by a professional who is trained and experienced in handling such matters.
+This should be done by a water treatment professional who is trained and experienced in handling such matters.
 They will also know which dose rate is suitable for treating the system, not to mention how often such a dose will be required.

 World-leading legionella and water safety specialists